-Wind speed 15 Wind direction Buffer distance requirement Additional requirements to be assessed or • 10 m without effective shelter.
-Airblast spraying • 10 m with effective shelter, or • 30 m without effective shelter. spraying release should be no higher than 1 m below the top of the shelter to prevent spray drift) Sensitivity of receivers Toxicity of spray Use of agrichemical direct application methodology (eg. shrouds) 1 - 5 m/s Wind toward spray-sensitive area There is a buffer distance on the downwind boundary of the target application area of at least: Boom spraying • 2 m with effective shelter, or • 10 m without effective shelter.
-Airblast spraying • 10 m with effective shelter, or • 30 m without effective shelter, or The buffer distance to be observed on the downwind boundary of the target application area and whether effective shelter is present Height of spray release and risk of spray drift (for boom or blast spraying release should be no higher than 1 m below the top of the shelter to prevent spray drift) Spray quality Sensitivity of receivers Toxicity of spray Use of agrichemical direct application methodology (eg. shrouds) 3 - 6 m/s Wind away from spray-sensitive area Nil Height of spray release and risk of spray drift (for boom or blast spraying release should be no higher than 1 m below the top of the shelter to prevent spray drift) Spray quality Sensitivity of receivers Toxicity of spray Aerial spraying g - assessed risk 0 - 1 m/s Any wind direction (not inversion conditions) There is a buffer distance on all boundaries of the target application area of at least: • 100 m with effective shelter, or • 300 m without effective shelter.
-The buffer distance to be observed on all boundaries of the target application area and whether effective shelter is present Height of spray release and risk of spray drift (release should be no higher than 1 m below the top of the shelter to prevent spray drift) Sensitivity of receivers Toxicity of spray Spray quality is as coarse as possible 1 - 5 m/s Wind away from spray-sensitive area Nil Height of spray release and risk of spray drift (release should be no higher than 1 m below the top of the shelter to prevent spray drift) Sensitivity of receivers Toxicity of spray Spray quality being as coarse as
+Wind speed 17 Wind direction Buffer distance requirement Additional requirements to be assessed 1 - 5 m/s Wind toward spray-sensitive area There is a buffer distance on the downwind boundary of the target application area of at least: Boom spraying: • 2m with effective shelter, or • 10m without effective shelter.
+Airblast spraying: • 10m with effective shelter, or • 30m without effective shelter.
+The buffer distance to be observed on the downwind boundary of the target application area and whether effective shelter is present Height of spray release and risk of spray drift (for boom or blast spraying release should be no higher than 1m below the top of the shelter to prevent spray drift) Spray quality Sensitivity of receivers Toxicity of spray Use of agrichemical direct application methodology (eg. shrouds) 3 - 6 m/s Wind away from spray-sensitive area Nil Height of spray release and risk of spray drift (for boom or blast spraying release should be no higher than 1m below the top of the shelter to prevent spray drift) Spray quality Sensitivity of receivers Toxicity of spray Aerial spra nying - assessed ris k 0 - 1 m/s Any wind direction (not inversion conditions) There is a buffer distance on all boundaries of the target application area of at least: • 100m with effective shelter, or • 300m without effective shelter.
+The buffer distance to be observed on all boundaries of the target application area and whether effective shelter is present Height of spray release and risk of spray drift (release should be no higher than 1 m below the top of the shelter to prevent spray drift) Sensitivity of receivers Toxicity of spray Spray quality is as coarse as possible 1 - 5 m/s Wind away from spray-sensitive area Nil Height of spray release and risk of spray drift (release should be no higher than 1 m below the top of the shelter to prevent spray drift) Sensitivity of receivers Toxicity of spray Spray quality being as coarse as possible 1 - 3 m/s Wind toward spray-sensitive area There is a buffer distance on the downwind boundary of the target application area of at least: • 100m with effective shelter, or • 300m without effective shelter.
+The buffer distance to be observed on the downwind boundary of the target application area and whether effective shelter is present Height of spray release and risk of spray drift (release should be no higher than 1m below the top of the shelter to prevent spray drift) Sensitivity of receivers Toxicity of spray Spray quality being as coarse as possible

-Wind speed 15 Wind direction Buffer distance requirement Additional requirements to be assessed possible 1 - 3 m/s Wind toward spray-sensitive area There is a buffer distance on the downwind boundary of the target application area of at least: • 100 m with effective shelter, or • 300 m without effective shelter.
-The buffer distance to be observed on the downwind boundary of the target application area and whether effective shelter is present Height of spray release and risk of spray drift (release should be no higher than 1 m below the top of the shelter to prevent spray drift) Sensitivity of receivers Toxicity of spray Spray quality being as coarse as possible Greater than 3 m/s - 5 m/s Wind toward spray-sensitive area There is a buffer distance on the downwind boundary of the target application area of at least: • 100 m with effective shelter, or • 300 m without effective shelter.
-Spray quality being as coarse as possible Height of spray release and risk of spray drift (release should be no higher than 1 m below the top of the shelter to prevent spray drift) Implement spray drift mitigation controls identified in risk assessment
+Wind speed 17 Wind direction Buffer distance requirement Additional requirements to be assessed 3 m/s - 5 m/s Wind toward spray-sensitive area There is a buffer distance on the downwind boundary of the target application area of at least: • 100m with effective shelter, or • 300m without effective shelter.
+Spray quality being as coarse as possible Height of spray release and risk of spray drift (release should be no higher than 1m below the top of the shelter to prevent spray drift) Implement spray drift mitigation controls identified in risk assessment